Saurikh

 Saurikh is a nagar panchayat in Kannauj district in the Indian state of Uttar Pradesh.
 Its old name was Sau-Rishi.It is located near main industrial and educational hub of Dibiyapur which is around at a distance of 55 km from the town.

 Demographics

-Saurikh is a nagar panchayat in Kannauj District of Uttar Pradesh State, India.
+Saurikh is a nagar panchayat in [Adhishashi Adhikari {EO} Shri Umesh Kumar Singh] Kannauj District of Uttar Pradesh State, India.
 Saurikh Tehsil Headquarters is in the town Saurikh Rural.
 It belongs to the Kanpur Division.

 As of 2001 census of India Saurikh had 5 sq/km area housing a population of 25,155.
 Males constitute 53% of the population and females 47%.
 Saurikh has an average literacy rate of 60%, more than the national average of 59.5%: male literacy is 68%, and female literacy is 56%.

 Cuisine

 Saurikh is mainly famous for the sweet chamcham.
 It is popularly known all over the Kannauj District.

 Festivals and carnivals

 Hindu festivals

 According to Hindu calendar Vikram Samvat lunar calendar chaitra is considered as first month.
 Other Hindu festivals celebrated include Navaratri and Rama Navami,.
 Rakshabandhan, Deepawali, and Holi.